PKI Certificate Issuer

 Akeyless can act as a Certificate Authority (CA) for the internal environment.
 This page focuses on PKI/TLS certificates, if you wish to see how to create and work with SSH certificates, please follow this link.

-To start building your own chain of trust using Akeyless PKI Issuer, you can either bring your own CA certificate with the signing RSA key or simply generate your CA certificate as part of the signing key creation.
+To start building your chain of trust using Akeyless PKI Issuer, you can either bring your own CA certificate with the signing RSA key or simply generate your CA certificate as part of the signing key creation.

 In case you want to use your existing key, upload your RSA private key with the matching certificate for signing intermediate CA or leaf certificates based on your chain of trust, using the following command: